Skip to main content Go to home page

 1. An educational institution means an entity that provides education above secondary level.

-1. Wages paid or payable by a school to a person in relation to the provision of education within that school are exempt wages.
+1. Wages paid or payable by a non-profit non-government school declared by the Minister for Education to be exempt are exempt wages.

 2. Wages paid or payable by a school council to a person in relation to the provision of education are exempt wages.

-3. Wages are exempt wages if they are paid or payable for an educational service that is provided by a person in connection with the curriculum of a school (otherwise than for the purpose of profit or gain to the person or other individuals).
+3. Wages paid or payable for a non-profit educational service that is provided by a person in connection with the curriculum of a declared school (otherwise than for the purpose of profit or gain to the person or other individuals) are exempt wages.

 4. School means a school that is a non-government school within the meaning of the Education and Training Reform Act 2006 that is registered under that Act, and carried on by a person for no profit or gain to the person or other individuals.